Dragon (Shrek)

 Dragon is a fictional character from the Shrek franchise, who is initially believed to be a fearsome villain guarding Princess Fiona.
 In a twist, she is revealed to be female and in search of love.
 While she is abandoned during Shrek's escape, she later becomes his ally and the wife of his sidekick, Donkey, helping defeat the evil Lord Farquaad by eating him whole.
 She has since appeared in every series film in some regard, with a parallel universe version becoming a villain in Shrek Forever After.
 Also appearing in spin-offs, she is commonly seen as a puppet in stage adaptations of the series such as Shrek the Musical.

-Dragon has gained significant recognition in popular culture and has been recognized as a satirical portrayal of animated Disney dragons.
-Critics have lauded Dragon's appearance and character, particularly highlighting her compassionate and heroic qualities, which offer a feminist reimagining of the traditional narrative where a male knight slays a dragon to save a princess.
-This unique twist has been well-received by audiences and has contributed to Dragon's positive reception among critics.
+Dragon has become well-known in pop culture, and been noted as a satire of animated Disney dragons.
+Her appearance and role were praised by critics, some of whom praised her unexpectedly kind and heroic nature as a feminist twist on the trope of a male knight slaying a dragon to rescue a princess.

 Characteristics

 Dragon resembles most classical interpretations of European dragons.
 She has keeled, ruby-colored scales, leathery bat-like wings, long, crested ears, bony spikes along her jawline, a row of dorsal spines, vertical slit pupils, and a long, spade-tipped, prehensile tail.
 Dragon does not speak, but does employ physically expressive body language to communicate.
 Like her mate Donkey, she is never given a proper name in the film.
-In Shrek 2, Donkey at one point says "I'm coming, Elizabeth!"
-This is the only in-film reference to "Elizabeth" as her proper name, albeit she was named for a reference to a recurring gag in the TV series Sanford and Son.
+Donkey at one point says "I'm coming, Elizabeth!"
+While this is the only in-film reference to "Elizabeth" as her proper name, it can also be taken as a reference to Fred G. Sanford of the television series Sanford and Son.

 Dragon's personality is tender-hearted, despite having so few visitors that she incinerates any apparent knights sight-unseen.
 Similarly lonely as Princess Fiona, she regularly puts on lipstick in the hopes of finding a romantic partner.